haragei-dev/signals/packages/signals/docs/api/utilities.md

 ### `untracked(read)`

-Reads a signal, memo, or resource without subscribing the current memo or effect to it.
+Reads a signal, memo, or resource without subscribing the current effect, memo, or resource to it.

 ```ts
 effect(() => {